 A 25-question online public opinion survey was open to the public from September 15th, 2021 until March 31st, 2022.
 The survey received a total of 110 responses.
 Respondents were kept confidential, and responses were compiled together and analyzed.
-The complete survey can be found in the appendix of this report.
+The complete survey can be found in Exhibit A of the report appendix.
 Select responses are shown on the following pages.